By Chris Frost

-Flynn is running against Oxnard Mayor Pro Tem Carmen Ramirez, Independent Jeff Burum, Oxnard School District Trustee Veronica Robles-Solis and Port of Hueneme Commissioner Jess Ramirez.
+Flynn is running against Oxnard Mayor Pro Tem Carmen Ramirez, Independent Jeff Burum, Oxnard School District Trustee Veronica Robles-Solis and Port of Hueneme Commissioner Jess Herrera.

 Flynn pulled no punches when he spoke about the CRC money, which candidates Ramirez and District Three Candidate Kim Marra Stephenson allege is being used to foil their efforts.

 Flynn said the CRC is like many other organizations in Ventura County and has a special interest group and has an independent expenditure committee.